whotracksme/whotracks.me/blog/adblockers_performance_study.md

 header_img: blog/adblocker-perf-study.jpg
 +++

-Summary: _In this study we show_
+_In this study, we show_

  * _That all popular content-blockers are very efficient, having sub-millisecond median decision time per request_
- * _That the manifest v3 performance claim does not hold based on our measurements_
+ * _That the manifest v3 performance claim is inaccurate based on our measurements_
- * _That the adblocker used by Cliqz and Ghostery consistently performs as well or better than other popular content-blockers._
+ * _That the ad blocker used by Cliqz and [Ghostery](https://www.ghostery.com/) consistently performs as well or better than other popular content-blockers_
+ * _How to block ads effectively and improve your digital privacy._
 ---

+## About the adblocker performance study

-Here we present a detailed analysis of the performance of some of the most popular content-blocker engines: *uBlock Origin*, *Adblock Plus*, *Brave*, *DuckDuckGo* and *Cliqz/Ghostery's* advanced adblocker (shipped since Ghostery 8), which we will refer to as *Ghostery* for the rest of the article.
+Here, we present a detailed analysis of the performance of some of the most popular adblockers and content-blocker engines: *uBlock Origin*, *Adblock Plus*, *Brave*, *DuckDuckGo* and *Cliqz/Ghostery's* advanced adblocker (shipped since Ghostery 8), which we will refer to as *Ghostery* for the rest of the article.

+## Why was the study conducted?

 This study was motivated by the recent [Manifest V3 controversy](https://bugs.chromium.org/p/chromium/issues/detail?id=896897).
 One of the proposed changes involves crippling the WebRequest APIs to limit their blocking abilities.

 Two justifications were put forth: one related to *performance* and another related to privacy.
 The privacy argument deserves its own separate analysis and will not be covered here.

+### What were the findings?

 In this study, we show that the *performance* argument does not hold.
-Our comparison demonstrates that the most popular content-blockers are already very efficient (having a sub-millisecond median decision time per request) and should not result in any over-head noticeable by users.
+Our comparison demonstrates that the most popular content-blockers and adblockers are already very efficient (having a sub-millisecond median decision time per request) and should not result in any overhead noticeable by users.

 We showed in another study [The Tracker Tax](https://www.ghostery.com/lp/trackertax/) that blocking ads and trackers actually reduces the loading time of websites by **up to a factor of 2**.
-Besides, efficiency is continuously improved and technologies such as WebAssembly will allow to go even further.
+Besides, efficiency is continuously improved and technologies such as WebAssembly will enable further optimizations.

+### What did the study compare?

-This comparison does not involve full extensions, but instead **focuses on network request blocking engines**, which is the most CPU intensive task performed by content-blockers (in particular, this does not account for cosmetics engines or subscription management).
+This comparison does not involve full extensions, but instead **focuses on network request-blocking engines**.
+This is the most CPU-intensive task performed by content-blockers (in particular, this does not account for cosmetics engines or subscription management).

 Here are the home pages for all content-blockers compared:

 * Ghostery and Cliqz's [adblocker v0.6.9](https://github.com/cliqz-oss/adblocker/commit/58d89689af95d09e02a52e57aceb75151153d4ab).
 * Brave's [ad-block 4.1.3](https://github.com/brave/ad-block/commit/cfb714387fef649bd4ec7c1242ae442d58e4d41f).